JozefMist/hivapJ/README.md

     ~~~
     This command runs HIVAP for BARFAC values from 0.7 to 0.8 (included), with a step of 0.01.

-    In SK language, the decimal separator is comma (,), you have to change it to dot (.) with:
+    In SK language, the decimal separator is a comma (,), you have to change it to a dot (.) with:
     ~~~
     export 'LC_NUMERIC="C"'
     ~~~

 <br>

-<em>Note:</em> the scripts changing values and modes change those based on the position of affected line,
+<em>Note:</em> the scripts changing values and modes change those based on the position of the affected line,
 therefore adding/removing lines from the hivapein.dat file messes things up.